Clemson-Software-Engineering/spotify-mini-player/README.md

 # spotify-mini-player
-Extension for Spotify that provides a compact and intuitive on-screen widget for Spotify functionality.
+Description: Extension for Spotify that provides a compact and intuitive on-screen widget for Spotify functionality.

+Initial Language: JavaScript (using Electron)

+Proposed UI looks like what chrome already has as a mini player

+Open Source Project, feel free to add to it!